In Venezuela, a soldier can be sent to prison for being gay. The courts could change that.

 Egalitarian Venezuela launched the action in 2016 after finding the article in a section of the code under the heading “cowardice and other crimes against military decorum.”

-Problems with the country’s judicial database in the years since, amid the country’s economic collapse, make it difficult to know how many people have faced criminal charges or jail time.
+Problems with Venezuela’s judicial database in the years since, amid the country’s economic collapse, make it difficult to know how many people have faced criminal charges or jail time.
 But lawyers and advocates say members of the armed forces received criminal sentences for gay activity until 2016.

 Court documents publicly identify gay service members by name, identification number and address.
 They describe invasive medical exams to determine whether suspects had sex.